FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+23.OCT.22

+* Added price checking ability to JumpSeat Travel and Aircraft Transfer Widgets (can be improved later)
+* Updated some widget and page blades to follow theme configuration (for displaying pilot idents/callsigns)
+* Added some debug log entries to backend processes to track down some edge cases (zero aircraft transfer cost sometimes)

 04.SEP.22

 * Updated Random Flights widget code (reducing possibility of reaching limits of MySQL with 65k flights)